 However, keep in mind that an expired domain name can't be re-registered as soon as it expires.
 Instead, the existing owner has a couple of months to recover it.
 Only then is the name released and made available for registration by a new party.

 A domain name generally becomes available between 35 to 80 days after expiration.
 It always takes at least 35 days, and normally takes around 75–80 days.

 Here is the timeline of an expiring domain name:

 - 0-45 days after expiration (variable): Grace period.
 When a domain reaches its expiration date, the "registrar" (the company that the domain name is registered with) has up to 45 days to ask the "registry" (the central organization that assigns domain names) to either renew or delete it.
 Most registrars wait for about 40 days and allow their customers to renew the domain name at no extra charge within this period.

 - 30 additional days (mandatory): Redemption period.
 When the domain name has been deleted, the domain name enters the "Redemption Period".
 During this 30 day period, the domain name will not work and cannot be registered by anyone else.
-However, in the event of a mistaken deletion, it can still be "retrieved" by the original owner by paying a fairly expensive fee.
+However, in the event of a mistaken deletion, it can still be "retrieved" by the original owner by paying an extra fee.

 - 5 additional days (mandatory): Pending delete.
 After the "Redemption Period" ends, the domain name enters the "Pending delete" state.
 It will not work during this period, and nobody — not even the original owner — can renew or register it.

 - Domain name becomes available.
 After the "Pending Delete" period is over, the domain name becomes available for anyone to register, through any domain name registration company.

 As you can see, when someone else's domain name expires, you have to wait at least 35 days for the redemption and pending delete periods to expire — and usually close to 80 days — before you can register it.